-In simple medical terms, constipation is a condition that results in difficulty in emptying the digestive tract.
+In simple medical terms, digestive problems are conditions that result in difficulty in emptying the digestive tract.
 Often the case, it can be relieving oneself as few as three times a week (or less), a case of hardened stools, and feeling like you are not completely evacuating your bowels.

 It can be caused by several things.
 Could be consuming too much junk food (and little of fruit and vegetables); could be those excessive coffees you soak up in the name of giving you a kick (or excessive tea intake) – often at the expense of H2O; could be inappropriate working hours, little sleep or rest and even stress.